Pelham-Lab/rhythmidia/README.md

 4. Navigate to the rhythmidia-CWT folder in Terminal
 5. Run the command pip install .
 6. To run Rhythmidia, run the command '''python -c "import rhythmidia; rhythmidia.openAndRun()"'''
+    NOTE: The terminal window used to launch Rhythmidia must remain open while the program is in use.

 ==============================
 ## Preprocessing of Race Tube Images
 1. Crop your scanned race tube image as desired, leaving a small amount of background on either long edge
+    GOOD:
+    BAD:
 2. No need to make your image greyscale, fix its rotation, or increase contrast- Rhythmidia will take care of all of this internally!
 3. Race tube images can be .png, .tif, .tiff, .jpg, .jpeg, or .svg